 How to make a complaint

 If you want to make a complaint about the misuse of titles this must be done in writing.
-To pursue a complaint we would normally require some evidence of an offence being committed.
-Such evidence might include a brochure, leaflet or business card, an advertisement, an invoice, an internet website or an entry in a Directory.
-You should include all accompanying evidence with your complaint.
+We will need evidence to show that an offence being committed and this might be a brochure, leaflet or advertisement, a business card, invoice or letterhead or a directory entry or website.
+We will usually require a name and a contact details for the individual in order to be able to pursue the matter.
+You should include all relevant evidence with your complaint.
 Please send it to:

 Fitness to Practise Department

 184 Kennington Park Road

 Our aim is to ensure ongoing compliance with the law.
 When we receive information that a protected title is potentially being misused, we contact the person or organisation concerned, explain the law and inform them that they should not use the title unless they are entitled to do so.
 Where there is evidence to show that an offence is being committed we will send a ‘cease and desist’ notice which sets out what action we will take if the person continues break the law.
 We may prosecute anyone who continues to misuse a protected title and, on conviction, they are liable to a fine of up to £5000.

 We have been working closely with organisations such as directory publishers to ensure that only HCPC registered professionals are allowed to advertise in the relevant sections of directories.